 The town's main streets are home to some locally-famous institutions like Church Bar, a one-time Anglican school house turned modern day place of worship for for pizza and cocktails, and Legall Patisserie, where the pastries are so legendary they are known to often sell out before 9am.

-Other favourites include local pubs like Kings on George, Italian wine bar Vine & Tap and Mediterranean pick, Maalouf's, for the best tabbouleh and hummus outside of Lebanon.
+Other favourites include local pubs like Kings Hotel, Italian wine bar Vine & Tap and Mediterranean pick, Maalouf's, for the best tabbouleh and hummus outside of Lebanon.

 Head to one of Bathurst’s original hotels for a casual meal in a laid back atmosphere.
-Feast on fresh seafood platters, braised lamb shanks or sirloin steak.
+Feast on fresh seafood platters, braised lamb shanks or sirloin steak at The King's Table.
 It’s a great spot for families and even has a Kid’s Castle for the youngest family members.

 Surrounded by the historic Brook Moore Centre, this Italian bar and restaurant plates up Italian cuisine with a contemporary twist and has the best spritz in the southern hemisphere.
 Enjoy a glass of local wine in the piazza or feast on antipasto, pizza and delicious share plates.